nicolas-kuechler/doe-suite/README.md

 The variable `exp_n_tries` controls the maximum number of times to check whether the experiment finished.
 In between checking, the playbook waits for `exp_check_wait_time` seconds (see `group_vars/all/main.yml`).

 After the number of `exp_n_tries` is exceeded, the playbook stops.
-An already running job will continue to run on AWS but the next job won't start unless the `experiments.yml`playbook is running.
+An already running job will continue to run on AWS, but the next job won't start unless the `experiments.yml` playbook runs.

-To continue checking a previously started experiment we can specify the ID of the experiment when starting the playbook:
+To continue checking a previously started experiment, we can specify the ID of the experiment when starting the playbook:

 ```sh
 pipenv run ansible-playbook experiment.yml -e "exp=example id=<ID>"